HyperInspire/InspireFace/README.md

 ## Plan

+- [ ] Added TensorRT backend support.
-- [ ] Added TensorRT back-end support
+- [ ] Added support for the android sdk behind the rknpu.

 ## Acknowledgement